5 Small Ways to Help Out During COVID-19

 - WHAT: A call for donations of surgical masks, face shields, N95 masks, and surgical gowns

 - HOW: Direct donations to Dr. Mia Tabuñar, Coordinator for Resource Generation at UP-PGH.
 You may contact her via 0919 350 6917

-Edit as of March 27, 2020: Help From Home is a local information hub that allows those of us at home to help in supporting those who aren’t: the frontliners and families at risk.
+For more initiatives, you may check out Help From Home, a local information hub that allows those of us at home to help in supporting those who aren’t: the frontliners and families at risk.
 This website features a (growing!) directory of COVID-19 initiatives as well as regular updates on which cities and hospitals are most in need of your help.
 Every effort counts, so check out the website to see the many ways you can #HelpFromHome at http://helpfromhome.ph.